MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 | Int32, Int64, Double | eq |  Numeric equality match | equals |
 | Int32, Int64, Double | lt, le, gt, ge | Numeric inequality match (<, <=, >, >=) | is_between |
 | Int32, Int64, Double | starts_with | Prefix match of value in decimal notation | starts_with |

-Examples:
-* `<attrref uri="academic#Year" op="lt" name="year"/>` matches the input string "2000" and returns all papers published before the year 2000, exclusively.
-* `<attrref uri="academic#Year" op="lt" name="year"/>` does not match the input string "20" because there are no papers in the index published before the year 20.
-* `<attrref uri="academic#Keyword" op="starts_with" name="keyword"/>` matches the input string "dat" and returns in a single interpretation papers about
-"database", "data mining", etc.  This is a rare use case.
-* `<attrref uri="academic#Year" op="starts_with" name="year"/>` matches the input string "20" and returns in a single interpretation papers published in 200-299, 2000-2999, etc.  This is a rare use case.

 ### tag Element